 Just by driving it off the lot, a vehicle depreciates by 11%.
 Wow!
 After one year of driving that new vehicle it will have depreciated by 25%, after three years 46% and after five years that vehicle will be worth 63% less.
 It is also true that newer vehicles depreciate faster than older vehicles.
 Further more, considering maintenance and repairs, the expenses have only just begun after the initial purchase of the vehicle.

-The other option: buy a used car with cash and put the saved money towards something more valuable like retirement!
+Buy a used car with cash and put the saved money towards something more valuable (like retirement!)
 It’s economical commonsense.
 No car payment, money towards more valuable things, reliable transportation, problem solved.
-I’m not going to get too into needs vs wants at this time but think about it: you could put those dollars in your pocket instead and use them for more important things, like food, healthcare, and shelter.
-Or, even dates with the person you’d like to call yours.